 - Taiwan Mazesoba (Nagoya’s Spicy Brothless Ramen)

 Want more inspiration?
 Explore my Japanese Noodle Recipe Roundup Post for a carefully selected collection of tasty recipe ideas to spark your next meal!

 - 2 pinches black pepper

 - 100 g Japanese Leeks (Naganegi) or regular leeks, white part, cut into 5cm pieces

 - 2 tsp sake

-- finely chopped green onion(s) - green part to garnish
+- finely chopped green onion(s) green part to garnish

-- Japanese chili powder - shichimi togarashi, to garnish
+- Japanese chili powder shichimi togarashi, to garnish

-- Move the pan to the stove and turn on the heat to medium high.
+- Take a cold frying pan and place the duck inside with the skin-side facing down.
+Place the pan to the stove and turn on the heat to medium.
 Fry for 4 minutes.
-(Electric stoves take a bit longer to heat up so if you use electric stove, increase the cooking time by an extra minute or so.)
+(Electric stoves take a bit longer to heat up so if you use electric stove, increase the cooking time accordingly.)